Pakistan avoids terror financing blacklist _ for now

 "Pakistan has not done enough," Xiangmin told a news conference.

-Pakistan should do more to track money transfers and investigate and prosecute terrorism financiers, the FATF said.
+Pakistan should do more to track money transfers and investigate and prosecute terrorism financiers, among other steps, the FATF said.

+"We will continue to take all the required steps, and all conspiracies against us have failed," he told The AP.

-Meanwhile, it expressed "disappointment" that Iran isn't taking the necessary steps to be removed from the blacklist and said it's asking all member countries to tighten scrutiny of any financial transactions involving Iran.
+Meanwhile, the watchdog expressed "disappointment" that Iran isn't taking the necessary steps to be removed from the blacklist, and said it's asking all member countries to tighten scrutiny of any financial transactions involving Iran.

 Virtual currencies such as bitcoin and Facebook's Libra are also prompting concern from the FATF, which warned of "new risks" from such products.
 It said they're being "closely monitored" to ensure they're not used to finance terrorism or launder money.